Triston Casas Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 11th-ranked team ERA across all league pitching staffs (3.90).
+- The Blue Jays have a 4.11 team ERA that ranks 13th among all MLB pitching staffs.

-- The Blue Jays rank 20th in baseball in home runs given up (35 total, 1.3 per game).
+- The Blue Jays rank 24th in baseball in home runs allowed (42 total, 1.4 per game).

-- Berrios (2-3) gets the starting nod for the Blue Jays in his sixth start of the season.
-He has a 4.71 ERA in 28 2/3 innings pitched, with 30 strikeouts.
+- Manoah (1-1) gets the starting nod for the Blue Jays in his seventh start of the season.
+He has a 4.88 ERA in 31 1/3 innings pitched, with 28 strikeouts.

-- In his most recent time out on Tuesday, the righty went seven scoreless innings against the Chicago White Sox while surrendering four hits.
+- The righty last pitched on Friday against the Seattle Mariners, when he threw five innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.